appreciated/card/README.md

 # Card

-A Component that is similar to https://github.com/PolymerElements/paper-card but was recreated due to several limitations of the Webcomponent for Vaadin 10 Java.
+A Webcomponent for Vaadin 10+ that is similar to https://github.com/PolymerElements/paper-card but was recreated due to several limitations.

 ## Development instructions